 Are the kids tall enough to ride?

 Before planning, attractions make sure everyone who wants to is big enough to ride.
-Disney enforces height restrictions rigidly.
-Not big enough to ride will equal a lost Fastpass.
+Disney enforces height restrictions rigidly, and you will lose FastPass+ reservations

 The following height restrictions are enforced at the Magic Kingdom:

 - Tomorrowland Speedway 32″ of 54″ to drive

 - Big Thunder Mountain 40″